MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/emergency-numbers-reference.md

 ms.custom: seo-marvel-mar2020
 ---

-# Emergency numbers for countriess
+# Emergency numbers for countries

-The following table lists emergency numbers for countries....
+The following table lists emergency numbers for countries.

 |Country Name (The full country name)|IsoCountryCode|Emergency Numbers (The list of emergency numbers that Microsoft will maintain)|Other special numbers (Note that this is NOT in scope of LocationPolicy, but included here for completeness)|Notes (Additional notes)|Source (Whether the list is provided by CELA or from existing LocationPolicy docs)|
 |---|---|---|---|---|---|